adnansam110/adnansam110/README.md

 # Hello folks 👋
 ### I'm a student of BS Computer Science ✨

-- 🔭 I’m currently working on Javascript.
+- 🔭 I’m currently working on Javascript and learning REACT!
 - 📫 How to reach me: adnansameer62@gmail.com or on <a href="https://www.instagram.com/adnansamir__/" class="button icon search">Instagram</a>

 <img align="centre" src="https://binaryinformatics.com/wp-content/uploads/2019/01/MERN-Stack-Development-and-Consulting-Services.jpg"/>